-CUTTING OFF/ BLOCKING AIRCRAFT: Impeding path of taxiing/towed aircraft (cut-off) or blocking path 4 with parked equipment, tugs, materials or vehicle/s including parking equipment/vehicle on or within the 4 taxilane object-free area TAXILANE OR TAXIWAY VIOLATIONS: Not following Airport Traffic Control Tower or Seattle Ramp Tower 4 Instructions.
+CUTTING OFF/ BLOCKING AIRCRAFT: Impeding path of taxiing/towed aircraft (cut-off) or blocking path with parked equipment, tugs, materials or vehicle/s including parking equipment/vehicle on or within the 4 taxilane object-free area D TAXILANE OR TAXIWAY VIOLATIONS: Not following Airport Traffic Control Tower or Seattle Ramp Tower Instructions.
 Driving a vehicle across a vehicle control line without proper authorization.
-Walking across a 7 taxilane from one terminal to another.
-PARKING - SAFETY CONCERN: Parking in an area that limits emergency operations or creates a hazard to aircraft.
-This includes: Blocking of emergency exits, Fire Lanes, Aircraft Safety Envelope, aircraft parking area, Object Free Area.
-AIRCRAFT TOW TRAINING: Towing of Aircraft without the proper level of POS drivers training 4 FAILURE TO REPORT AN ACCIDENT: Failure to report an accident to the Airport while remaining at the 4 \vdash scene SAFETY FAILURE TO REPORT A FUEL SPILL: Failure to report a fuel spill 4 DISTRACTED DRIVING: Operating a vehicle while being distracted, talking on phone or texting while driving or otherwise not paying attention while driving.
-RIVING/ DRIVING - GENERAL UNSAFE DRIVING OR OPERATIONS : General unsafe driving, e.g. following too close, driving under a wing of an aircraft, unsafe operations, etc. Failure to properly chock and set parking = brake/s of any parked, unattended or running, equipment, vehicle or wheeled apparatus, or while fueling 2 aircraft.
+Walking across a taxilane from one terminal to another.
+4 R PARKING - SAFETY CONCERN: Parking in an area that limits emergency operations or creates a hazard 4 to V aircraft.
+This includes: Blocking of emergency exits, Fire Lanes, Aircraft Safety Envelope, aircraft parking area, Object Free Area. ı AIRCRAFT TOW TRAINING: Towing of Aircraft without the proper level of POS drivers training 4 N FAILURE TO REPORT AN ACCIDENT: Failure to report an accident to the Airport while remaining at the scene 4 G FAILURE TO REPORT A FUEL SPILL: Failure to report a fuel spill 4 / DISTRACTED DRIVING: Operating a vehicle while being distracted, talking on phone or texting while driving or otherwise not paying attention while driving.
+4 S DRIVING - GENERAL UNSAFE DRIVING OR OPERATIONS : General unsafe driving, e.g. following too close, driving under a wing of an aircraft, unsafe operations, etc. Failure to properly chock and set parking 3 Α brake/s of any parked, unattended or running, equipment, vehicle or wheeled apparatus, or while fueling aircraft.
 Being involved in negatively contributing to an AOA vehicle accident.
-2 DRIVING UNSOUND OR UNSAFE EQUIPMENT: Operation of a vehicle that is in unsound or unsafe mechanical condition.
-Exceeding authorized tow limits or numbers (bag carts/dollies) / unsafe load. ш Allowing others to ride on vehicle/ tailgate or exceeding vehicle designed seating or storage capacity. - SPEEDING: Excess of posted/marked or identified speed limits for operating location DRIVING WITHOUT A SEATBELT: Not using a seatbelt or other safety equipment on vehicle so equipped 3 l· DRIVING - SHORTCUTTING OR FAILURE TO OBEY SIGNS/MARKINGS/YIELD, ETC: Failure to obey lawful signals of POS employee or comply with posted signs, markings, traffic signals including failure to obey 3 STOP signs or driving the wrong way in a one-way lane.
-Failing to utilize (shortcutting) drive lanes or service roads; yield to thru traffic on service road or adhere to posted markings, signage, guidance or notices.
-Failure to give right-of-way to any emergency vehicles.
-3 GENERAL SAFETY VIOLATIONS: Unsafe violations of Port of Seattle Rules and Regulations or other acts that may be deemed unsafe.
-Contributing to an incident or accident.
-Including horseplay; e.g. activities not associated with work, improper riding of bikes, scooters, skates or others not authorized by POS.
-Improper use of baggage system or general unsafe acts.
+F DRIVING UNSOUND OR UNSAFE EQUIPMENT: Operation of a vehicle that is in unsound or unsafe 3 Ε mechanical condition.
+Exceeding authorized tow limits or numbers (bag carts/dollies) / unsafe load.
+Allowing others to ride on vehicle/ tailgate or exceeding vehicle designed seating or storage capacity. Т SPEEDING: Excess of posted/marked or identified speed limits for operating location 3 DRIVING WITHOUT A SEATBELT: Not using a seatbelt or other safety equipment on vehicle so equipped 3